Please note that Tapas no longer supports Internet Explorer.

 Cain remembered one night in particular.

-In that moment, his gaze found Cain’s, and it did not waver.
+In that moment, his gaze found Cain’s, and it didn’t waver.
 They hadn’t even exchanged a word before the man’s hand was at his wrist, dragging him up the stairs with a grip that promised no mercy.
-The door slammed shut, the room shrank, and before he could draw breath, Cain was thrown face down onto the bed.

 Madam had found him hours later.
-Her face was unreadable, and her voice too calm.
-She’d called for physicians, the best she could afford.
-They arrived with their silver instruments and clean hands, cutting away the remnants of the night like they were cleaning a wound in the world.
-They stitched him closed, drugged him silent.
-He slept for days.
-The pain came in waves when he woke, dull and deep, like something was rotting inside of him.
+Though, her face was unreadable, and her voice too calm.
+She’d called for the best physicians she could afford.
+They arrived with their silver instruments and clean hands, tending to his wounds with quiet care, reminding him that even in darkness, resilience persists.
+They stitched him closed and drugged him silent.

+Cain slept for days afterwards, and when he woke, the pain arrived in waves, dull and deep like something was rotting inside of him.
 Eating was impossible; even water burned going down.
-Still, it was a small mercy.
-At least he didn’t have to face the pain of using the chamber pot.
+Still, this was a small mercy.
+At least without food and water, he didn’t have to face the pain of using the bathroom.

 The man chuckled softly.
 “Why don’t you get one for yourself, little one?”